 Student’s who expect to prepare for an art career, or have special ability and are highly motivated, may elect this course.
 Development of skills and techniques are emphasized as the student works on units of drawing, painting, printmaking, and three-dimensional projects.

-Students in Major Art II will expand their exploration of fundamental visual art principles and concepts.
-Coursework emphasizes a strong drawing foundation and includes concentrations in acrylic and oil painting, sculpting on varied materials (wood, foam, plaster, etc.), and two and three dimensional design.
-Additional media used in the course includes inks, watercolor, gouache, mylar, dyes, and much more.
-Students in Major Art II will develop advanced mat cutting skills, create exhibits of student works, and maintain a working portfolio.
+Students in Studio Art II will expand their exploration of fundamental visual art principles and concepts.
+Coursework emphasizes a strong drawing foundation and includes concentrations in acrylic and watercolor, sculpting on varied materials, two and three-dimensional design, and printmaking.
+Students in Studio Art II will develop work using the Elements of Art and Principles of Design to maintain a working portfolio

 CRAFTS (COLLEGE PREP) 9-12

 In Crafts, the art that is created is both useful and decorative.
-Methods and materials may include weaving, beadwork, fiber art, metal tooling, leather, batik, tie-dye, jewelry, and wood working.
+Methods and materials may include weaving, beadwork, fiber art, metal tooling, leather, batik, tie-dye, jewelry, and woodworking.
 An appreciation of world cultures is developed by exploring the art and history of others.
-All students can be successful in crafts and work at their own ability.

 CERAMICS FUNDAMENTALS (COLLEGE PREP) 9-12